PiwikPRO/solutions-templates/README.md

 This repository is to allow creating production ready scripts for Tag Manager

-You can find scripts in `dist/examples` directory.
-Each file in this directory contains ready to use code, but still you can make some optimalization by changing parameters values of each individual function.
+You can find scripts in `src` directory.
+They are optimized for production and available [here](https://piwikpro.github.io/solutions-templates/).
+Each template can be adjusted to meet your needs.